 - Isolation of respiratory syncytial virus by tissue cell culture - Detection of respiratory syncytial virus nucleic acid by reverse-transcriptase polymerase chain reaction (RT-PCR) or other nucleic acid detection assay - Detection of respiratory syncytial virus antigen by immunofluorescent antibody staining (direct or indirect) - Detection of respiratory syncytial virus antigens by immunochromatographic or similar rapid laboratory test - Detection of respiratory syncytial virus antigens from autopsy specimens by immunohistochemical (IHC) staining

 C. Wisconsin Surveillance Case Definition:

-A confirmed case is a patient who is hospitalized (>24 hours) as a result of a RSV compatible illness and with confirmatory laboratory evidence for RSV.
+A confirmed case is a death of a person < 18 years as a result of RSV compatible illness and with confirmatory laboratory evidence for RSV.

 II.
 REPORTING